 Besides buying a smaller home that has no wasted rooms, the next best thing is to get a mortgage with as low of an interest rate as possible.

-Credible is an online lending marketplace where qualified and vetted lenders compete for your business.
-All you’ve got to do is input your information and you should get real quotes to compare within three minutes.
+All you've got to do is input your information and you should get real quotes to compare within three minutes.

 A Lower Mortgage Helps A Lot